 - Preheat the oven to 400F; line a muffin tray with 12 paper liners.

-- Whisk together the sour milk, sugar, oil, egg, and vanilla in a large bowl.
+- Whisk together the buttermilk, sugar, oil, egg, and vanilla in a large bowl.
 Add the flour, baking powder, nutmeg, cinnamon, salt, and baking soda and use a wooden spoon to stir just until combined.

 - Spoon about 2 tablespoons of batter into each muffin well and top each with 1/2 tablespoon cranberry sauce.
 Spoon the remaining batter on top.